Health and Wellness

 Key Points

-• While most people have a common baseline, an individuals wants and needs determine the standards of optimal (healthy) and capable (well).
+• While most people have a common baseline, an individual’s wants and needs determine the standards of optimal (healthy) and capable (well).

 Current State and Future Potential: Navigating and Evolving